 Your studies will focus steadily in this field over the last three years of your four year degree.
 Upon completion you will achieve the undergraduate degree and designation, Bachelor of Fine Arts, Majoring in Critical + Cultural Practices (BFA, Critical + Cultural Practices).
 See the Admissions section about application information for undergraduate, international, transfer, and aboriginal students.

 Most courses you will take are worth three credits.
-A standard 120 credits are required to complete your degree (only undergraduate degree with this number of credits at Emily Carr, emphasis is placed on directed studies: reading and writing).
+A standard 120 credits are required to complete your degree.

 The Critical + Cultural Practices major, Bachelor of Fine Arts, prepares you to contribute to the arts and culture sector.
 With this innovative career-focused, practice-oriented degree major you are well-positioned to apply your skills in the workplace or to pursue further advanced academic study.

 The Bachelor of Fine Arts, Critical + Cultural Practices Major aims to:

-equip you with the critical, theoretical, research, and studio skills and knowledge necessary to becoming socially engaged practitioners;
+equip you with the critical, theoretical, research, and studio skills and knowledge necessary to become socially engaged practitioners;

 impart advanced liberal art and visual arts knowledge to you, as they relate to visual culture and practice;

 foster your conceptual and technical knowledge in the visual arts through a studio-based education reflecting the diversity and complexity of contemporary art practices across mediums and technologies;

-prepare you with solid contextual understanding of critical and cultural practices so you may enter the knowledge-based economy as a relevant contributor to the arts and culture sector;
+prepare you with a solid contextual understanding of critical and cultural practices so you may enter the knowledge-based economy as a relevant contributor to the arts and culture sector;

 foster a dynamic critical and visual arts culture and community within Vancouver, British Columbia, and Canada, as well as strengthen arts culture regionally and globally.